← Back to all posts

 The Invitation Sets the Tone

 That is why I use Lemonvite's custom design engine for every event I host.
-You describe the vibe you want in words and get a completely unique, personalized invitation.
-No templates.
-No generic holiday clip art.
-Something that looks and feels like your party.
+You describe the vibe you want in plain words and get a personalized invitation back, no templates and no generic holiday clip art.
+It ends up looking like your party instead of a stock card with your name pasted on.
+If you have ever stared at a blank invite wondering what to actually write, the event description guide walks through the wording, too.

 Pair that with RSVP tracking (Attending, Maybe, or Declined, no account needed for guests) and you have a clear picture of your headcount without chasing people down in group chats.